somphene/somphene.github.io/log/_posts/2020-05-10-10-Knowledge-Conservation.md

 * I want to state: "**Knowledge takes Cyclic Form**" or just : "**Knowledge is**", or its Differential form: "**Dual Forms is Identified**".
 But it will take us some time to get there.

-* For now, let us state the Fundamental Law as: Knowledge takes various forms but the "**Amount of Knowledge**" is the same or "**Knowledge is conserved**".
-This can be restated as "Everything eventually goes to Equilibrium".
+* For now, let us state the Fundamental Law as: Knowledge takes various forms but the "**Amount of Knowledge**" is the same or "**Knowledge is conserved in a Cycle**".
+"Everything is an Equilibrium Cycle and part of a greater Equilibrium Cycle until Identity is reached".

-* To some of us this might seem not to be a law at all, after all we have an entire education system which gives us more knowledge.
+* To some of us this might seem not to be a law at all, after all we have seen so many processes which don't have conservation.
 I shall request that we be patient.
 I will first work out several detailed examples for us to follow.

+  - Take any irreversible process in which heat is generated as an example and we see that Energy is not conserved, that is, it gets dissipated as heat.
+But if we include the dissipated energy to be part of the system then the total Energy is conserved.
+This is a prime example of Cyclic Balance or Conservation.

 * This might seem trivial and is very much so but it is for this very reason that its Dual can take non-trivial form.